 Then, during the Covid pandemic, property values continued increasing.
 In 2021, the HECM limit increased to $822,375, representing an increase of $56,775.
 Then, against all odds, the country exhibited massive housing price growth in 2022, and the HUD limit grew to $970,800, a single increase of $148,425!

 Continuing this trend, in 2023, the HECM lending limit saw another substantial increase, reaching $1,089,300.
 This significant rise reflects the ongoing growth in housing prices and market dynamics.
 Following this, the limit has been set to increase even further in 2024 to $1,149,825.
 These continuous increases indicate a robust housing market and provide more opportunities for borrowers seeking reverse mortgages.

 History of Reverse Mortgage Limits

 Comparing HECM to Jumbo Reverse Mortgage Limits

 This is the second time the HUD Home Equity Conversion Mortgage (HECM or “Heck-um”) limit has hit the $1,000,000+ mark.
-The 2024 limit increase gives borrowers with properties valued at more than $1,300,000 a viable option to proprietary or jumbo reverse mortgage options and one of the highest percentage increases in the past several years!
+The 2024 limit increase gives borrowers with properties valued at more than $1,000,000 an alternate option to proprietary or jumbo reverse mortgage programs and one of the highest percentage increases in the past several years!

 2024 HECM vs Jumbo Comparison